singh-man/books/crackingTheCoding/18_advancedTopics.md

 We can do a binary search in each row.
 How long will this take?
 How can we do better?
 Think about things like how you're going to get the bank data (will it be pulled or pushed?), what features the system will support, etc.

 As always, scope the problem.
-Are "friendships"mutual?
+Are "friendships" mutual?
 Do status messages exist?
 Do you support group chat?

 Try to break it down into subproblems.